kupehtci/DOCUMENTATION/NETWORKING/Audio and Video Streaming.md

 ### PROXY

+After all the proxy is the servers that are intermediary between the client and the server.

-Ths proxy is used to:
+The proxy is used to:

 * Splitter:
 	* Receives an information flow and split into packages and send to the clients.
 * Pass-through
-	* Used for live and on-demand streaming because data pass though it but is sent by the server.
+	* Used for live and on-demand streaming because data pass through it but is sent by the server.
 	* Acts as a security system (Admission control) that load share clients between redundant servers.
 * Cache:
 	* Stores information when its requested and sends the stored information the next time.